 Why Artisense is expanding its research efforts

 It is a primary interest for elite researchers to solve the most fundamental and intellectual questions across the fields of AI, computer vision and robotic sciences, and see them working in the real-world applications.
 Artisense is pursuing research in these fields to build “deep tech” layer of research and development, that is considered foundational to how the technology will work in the years and decades to come.
 Since there’s going to be progress pretty fast for the next couple of years, Artisense wants to secure a "cutting-edge" market position for its products, also in their future releases.
 And last but not least, Artisense enables access to talented researchers who are looking to pursue an academic career working on these topics.

-The results of research in the areas like 3D vision, SLAM-augmented geospatial localization, reinforcement learning, dynamic global mapping and 3D object detection make their way into our products very fast, providing Artisense competitive edge against incumbents.
+The results of research in the areas like 3D vision, SLAM-augmented geospatial localization, reinforcement learning, dynamic global mapping and 3D object detection make their way into our products very fast, providing Artisense competitive edge against competitors.

-Artisense works closely with faculty, graduate students, and postdoctoral fellows of the leading Universities worldwide to explore the potential of incorporating the new inventions and platform technologies arising from their research into our newest products.
+Artisense works closely with faculty, graduate students, and postdoctoral fellows of the leading universities worldwide to explore the potential of incorporating the new inventions and platform technologies arising from their research into our newest products.

 Benefits of doing research at Artisense

-Artisense encourages its researchers to publish the results of their work at the worlds leading academic conferences (CVPR, ICCV, ECCV, ICRA, IROS, RSS, NIPS), thus boosting visibility for both the startup and its research team.
+Artisense encourages its researchers to publish the results of their work at the world's leading academic conferences (CVPR, ICCV, ECCV, ICRA, IROS, RSS, NIPS), thus boosting visibility for both the startup and its research team.
 Joining a startup is a viable and often attractive alternative to working for an established company having conservative IP policies and slow R&D cycles.
-Startup can offer researchers an attractive way to participate on their newly created IP through equity incentive programs and expedite the development and commercialization of nascent technologies that satisfy unmet market needs and benefit the public good.
+A startup can offer researchers an attractive way to participate on their newly created IP through equity incentive programs and expedite the development and commercialization of nascent technologies that satisfy unmet market needs and benefit the public good.